tmakatos/qemu/docs/devel/vfio-user.rst

 * *start* is the start of the sub-index being set.
 * *count* describes the number of sub-indexes being set.
-As a special case, a count of 0 with data flags of VFIO_IRQ_SET_DATA_NONE disables all interrupts of the index data is an optional field included when the VFIO_IRQ_SET_DATA_BOOL flag is present.
+As a special case, a count of 0 with data flags of VFIO_IRQ_SET_DATA_NONE disables all interrupts of the index.
+* *data* is an optional field included when the VFIO_IRQ_SET_DATA_BOOL flag is present.
 It contains an array of booleans that specify whether the action is to be performed on the corresponding index.
 It's used when the action is only performed on a subset of the range